 The tiny puzzle pieces can be digitally placed on the laserbed very efficiently, so there is hardly any waste.

 I sometimes recycle fabrics from second-hand clothing, but not everything is suitable for lasercutting and puzzling.
-Hook me up with some textiles if you support the reuse of clothing!”
+Get in touch if you are a textile professional who works with these kind of fabrics!”

 So how did this all happen?

 Iris graduated from the Amsterdam Fashion Institute with a collection of fabrics and unique pieces that emerged from a broad research into the use innovative techniques.
 She tried to extend the value of textile by extracting the essence and adding functionality to the fabric.

 In co-operation with the Fund for the Creative Industries, MOTI (Museum of the Image) approached 10 designers to create an innovative piece that captured the future of fashion.
 This project, Te[ch]x(t)iles, was a part of the exhibition Couture Graphique.
 Iris Nijenhuis dismantled an old Chesterfield armchair and cut up the leather (yes… this was real leather: very smelly to laser-cut!) into hundreds of small pieces and a few larger patterns using a laser cutter.
 She manually put all the pieces together that resulted into a large Master piece, which contains about 1400 leather puzzle pieces!
 According to Iris Nijenhuis this technique is a good solution for the reuse of textile, if you’ve worn out your coat or top, cut it into puzzle pieces and you can recreate new shapes and accessories.
 Te[ch]x(t)iles was exhibited at MOTI (Museum of Image, 2012), OBA (Central Public Library Amsterdam, 2013), MUDAC (Musée de design et d’arts appliqués contemporains, Lausanne, 2014)

 Trying to make this technique more suitable for wearable designs Iris Nijenhuis developed the jewellery collection.
 Artificial leather, scuba and neoprene is cut by laser, washed and dried and then she puzzles it together piece by piece into necklaces and bracelets.